CenturionLC/Malaria-analysis/README.md

 Running the model will require a very large amount of RAM ~ 16GB dedicated VRAM and should take about 2-3 hours to train for 30 epochs.

+The codebase was run and hosted on  https://lightning.ai and should only cost about $20 to train the model for 30 epochs.

 ## Getting started

 To get started with this project, clone the repository and download the dataset from the link above.